core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Topic Creation and Configuration

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see {{topic-create}}).
-It can also read and update the configuration of existing topics and delete them when they are no longer needed (see {{topic-resource-interactions}}).
+It can also read and update the configuration of existing topics and delete them when they are no longer needed (see {{topic-configuration-interactions}}).

 The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.